farsonic/pi-disco/README.md

 ## Theory of operation

 Pi-Disco provides the following basic system agents for the detection of network devices, both static and dynamic on the network across the network.
-With these operational, all devices, configured through DHCP or Statically assigned should be detected and permantly stored into a centralised Redis database.
+With these operational, all devices, configured through DHCP or Statically assigned should be passively detected and permantly stored into a centralised Redis database.
 Not all agents are required to be operational, but each is used to fill in additional information as devices are discovered.
 ```
 * DHCP Sniffer (Dynamic device detection and fingerprinting)
 * RADIUS Server
 * Juniper EX-Series Polling agent (Static device detection and fingerprinting)
 * HTTP UserAgent detection
 * ICMP/PING Agent
+* Juniper SRX-Series
 ```

 ### DHCP-Sniffer